transloadit/uppy/website/src/_posts/2019-03-26-30daystoliftoff-day1.md

 We can use your help!
 As we've said, we're looking to spread the word so any retweet, blog post, star, you name it, is gonna be double extra appreciated.
 Also, [issue busting](https://github.com/transloadit/uppy/issues) is going to slow down as we're about to head deep into the remaining design goals (e.g. React Native).
 So, if you want to lend a hand with that, we'd owe you big time!

 See you tomorrow for the first progress update on Day 2 of our 30 Days to Liftoff!

+PS If you don't want to miss an update, consider [good ol' RSS](https://uppy.io/atom.xml) :)